wbcmedia/wbcmedia.github.io/2026/draft.md

 (FOC)

 - Gideon reads a fax he's received from CO'R - regulation 17a states a spa cannot be opened in a building which is known to be haunted.
 Hints that if they get rid of the ghosts and a certificate of exorcism is provided, approval may still be given.
-- He doesn't know what an exocism is, but he knows he needs to organise one
+- He doesn't know what an exorcism is, but he knows he needs to organise one
 - Candice enters, overhears and tells him she knows someone who does that, and she's really good.
 - Gideon is happy to let her deal with it as he's got other business to take care of